mcreed87/Cozy-Coupe-Ecto-1/README.md

 * Test all the wiring and electronics before installing them on the Ecto-1 to prevent any unnecessary paint scratches.
 * Drill all the switch holes.
-* Assemble and test fit the roof rack (before painting.)
+* Assemble and test fit the roof rack (before painting).
 * Bend the electrical conduit and do a test fit.
 (Use a heat gun or hair dryer to bend it to fit the contour of the car.)
 * To prep for painting, scuff all smooth surfaces with high grit sandpaper and wash the parts clean to remove all dust and oils.
-* Paint all parts in a well ventilated area.
-Several light coats are required, and make sure to let all parts dry before applying the next coat.
+* Paint all parts in a well-ventilated area.
+Several light coats are required; make sure to let all parts dry before applying the next coat.
   * I found that the spray paint didn't work well for the body of the car and the door.
 I painted all of it again in 3 coats of acrylic paint to make sure it was durable.
 (Pro-Tip: Use a large brush.)
 Then I went over it all with 2 clear coats.
 * After painting, run all the wires and install the roof rack.
 * Test all the wiring and electronics.